Qucs/qucs/README.md

     git clone git://github.com/Qucs/qucs.git
     git clone git://git.code.sf.net/p/qucs/git

-Both, qucsator (simulator) and qucs-test (test suite) are provided as Git submodules.
-To retrieve the submodules you may
+Packages such as, qucsator (simulator) and qucs-test (test suite) are provided as Git submodules.
+Some are needed for bootstrapping.
+To retrieve the submodules, you may either

    * clone submodules recursively:
      * `git clone --recursive [repository]`